Urkaz/urkaz.github.io/assets/data/projects/unused-node-cleaner.md

 # Overview

+# Challenges

+The development of the plugin required exploring how Blueprint Graphs and Nodes works on the Engine.
+This was one of the main challenges as each type of graph has its own specific nodes that I have to handle to avoid data loss when running the plugin.

+During the development I found that some graphs like Behavior Trees and EQS, although they support adding custom extensions to add my buttons, they never used those extensions and applied them.
+I had to open two pull requests ([PR-11958](https://github.com/EpicGames/UnrealEngine/pull/11958/files) and [PR-10345](https://github.com/EpicGames/UnrealEngine/pull/10345/files)) to fix this problem in the engine code.
+Both PR were accepted in UE 5.3 and UE 5.5, fixing the problem and making the plugin fully usable from engine menus on all supported graphs.

+Another challenge was maintaining multiple engine versions with the same code base and features.
+From Unreal 4.27 to 5.5 you can use the same plugin version with the same exact code and features (only limited by the engine bugs mentioned above).

+# Description

 ## Hide Unused

 While enabled the nodes that are not connected to any execution path (and their connections) will appear darker.